Expert help for gambling problems

-The hour-long sessions will help participants understand gambling and its consequences.
-The cognitive behavioural therapy sessions are adapted to suit individual needs and goals by challenging unhelpful thoughts and behaviours.
+The hour-long sessions will help participants to understand gambling and its consequences.
+The cognitive behavioural therapy (CBT) sessions are adapted to suit individual needs and goals by challenging unhelpful thoughts and behaviours.

-The overall aim of the programme is to equip people with the skills and knowledge to overcome and control the impulse to gamble.
+The overall aim of the programme is to equip people with the skills and knowledge to overcome and control their impulse to gamble.

-Problem gambling is indiscriminate; around 6 in 1000 are affected by problem gambling in the UK.
+Problem gambling is indiscriminate; around 6 in 1000 people in the UK are affected by problem gambling.
 Men and women of all ages and from all walks of life can develop levels of problem gambling that can often result in disastrous consequences.

 "We have deliberately scheduled these sessions for Saturday mornings to allow people to attend without it disrupting their working week."

-"Whether it starts with the odd 'flutter on the horses' or high stakes betting, chasing the thrill of the win can adversely affect a person's home and work life often leaving them depressed, feeling lonely and sometimes even suicidal."
+"Whether it starts with the odd 'flutter on the horses' or high stakes betting, chasing the thrill of the win can adversely affect a person's home and work life, often leaving them depressed, lonely and sometimes even suicidal."